 Figure 3.
 Cyber-physical system for AOF-enabled laser manufacturing. a) The architecture of the laser-based CPS comprises a physical (top) and digital (bottom) level.
 The former consists of an LDW station integrating an AOF cavity that is conjugated with the plane of the workpiece by means of a series of converging lenses.
-The physical and digital levels are connected through a network that offers access to the AOF-LDW station to users, workstations, or data-storage devices. b-e) Digital assessment of the workpiece fidelity. b) Schematic description of the strategy used for large-area patterning with an AOF-shaped laser beam. c) Large-field-of-view image of the ablated pattern. d) Digital copy of the target pattern. e) Fidelity between the physical and digital patterns at different time-steps.
+The physical and digital levels are connected through a network that offers access to the AOF-LDW station to users, workstations, or data-storage devices.
+B–e) Digital assessment of the workpiece fidelity. b) Schematic description of the strategy used for large-area patterning with an AOF-shaped laser beam. c) Large field-of-view image of the ablated pattern. d) Digital copy of the target pattern. e) Fidelity between the physical and digital patterns at different time steps.

 Implementation of the physical space of a laser-based CPS

-The physical level of the laser-based cyber-physical system comprises several elements.
-The key component is a laser direct-write station that consists of an ultrafast pulsed laser emitting 70-fs pulses at the operational wavelength of 800 nm, an upright microscope equipped with a long–working distance microscope objective (numerical aperture 0.55), a CMOS camera for real-time inspection of the workpiece, and an AOF cavity.
+The physical part of a laser-based cyber-physical system comprises several elements.
+The key component is a LDW station that consists of an ultrafast pulsed laser emitting 70-fs pulses at an operational wavelength of 800 nm, an upright microscope equipped with a long working-distance microscope objective (numerical aperture 0.55), a CMOS camera for real-time inspection of the workpiece, and an AOF cavity.
 A waveform generator provides the driving signals for proper AOF operation.
-For laser manufacturing with the interference patterns the AOF cavity is conjugated to the workpiece plane by means of relay lenses.
+For laser manufacturing using the interference patterns, the AOF cavity is conjugated to the workpiece plane by means of relay lenses.
 Simply removing one of these lenses enables the generation of multiple diffracted spots at the focal plane of the microscope objective.
-In both cases, high-throughput material processing can be achieved by using a motorized XYZ stage to displace the sample relative to the acoustically shaped light; Figure 3.b).
-Complex patterns can be prepared by varying the resonances, namely by controlling the driving parameters while scanning the sample surface.
+In both cases, high-throughput material processing can be achieved by using a motorised XYZ stage to displace the sample relative to the acoustically shaped light (see Figure 3 b).
+Complex patterns can be prepared by varying the resonances, i.e. by controlling the driving parameters while scanning the sample surface.

 Digital assessment of the AOF-generated pattern fidelity

-The proof of concept about the computational operations of the digital level of the laser-based CPS is given by successfully monitoring the fidelity between a physical pattern and its digital avatar.
+The proof of concept for the computational operations of the digital level of the laser-based CPS is provided by successfully monitoring the fidelity between a physical pattern and its digital avatar.
 In this experiment, we ablated a large-area pattern onto a chromium substrate by scanning its surface with up to 19 AOF-generated beamlets and using a CMOS camera to record the machining process.
-Figure 3.c) shows an optical image of a fraction of the physical pattern that was obtained by stitching together 11 frames of the recorded movie.
-The corresponding digital counterpart (a binary pattern in this case) is shown in Figure 3.d).
+Figure 3 c) shows an optical image of a fraction of the physical pattern that was obtained by stitching together 11 frames of the recorded video.
+The corresponding digital counterpart (a binary pattern in this case) is shown in Figure 3 d).
 At each time step, we used cross-correlation to evaluate the fidelity or similarity between the instantaneous physical pattern and the final digital copy.
-As shown in Figure 3.e), initially (t = 0) the fidelity is 0 because the physical pattern still does not exist and increases at each time step, as soon as the ablation proceeds, thus indicating that the laser-machining process is performing well.
-Notably, deviation from the expected trend can be used to predict errors or failure of one or more physical objects of the LDW station.
+As shown in Figure 3 e), initially (t = 0), the fidelity is 0 because the physical pattern does not yet exist and it increases at each time step as soon as the ablation proceeds, indicating that the laser-machining process is performing well.
+Notably, deviation from the expected trend can be used to predict errors or the failure of one or more physical objects in the LDW station.